 Varietal & Conditional Combinations: Real Rarity

 All this means, of course, if you have an ultra-scarce or rare variety in an ultra-scarce or rare condition, you have a rare coin.

-So the next time a dealer tries to sell you a ‘rare coin’, ask him if its “R8 rare” or R9.
-If he doesn’t know what you’re talking about, there’s an excellent chance he doesn’t know what he’s talking about.
-You may wish to extricate yourself from his dealings quickly!
+So the next time someone tries to sell you a ‘rare coin’, ask him whether it’s “R6 rare” or R8.
+If he doesn’t know what you’re talking about, there’s an excellent chance he’s not a seller you want to buy from!